JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 - `Unordered` access mode is intended for compiling plain memory accesses from "safe" languages like Java, where it is expected that even racy programs have somewhat defined semantics.
-  For this type of accesses the LLVM guarantees atomicity.
+  For this type of accesses LLVM guarantees atomicity.

 #### Atomicity in JavaScript & WebAssembly